icex2/icex2.github.io/_posts/2023-06-13-iidx-turn-table-slipmat-mod.md

 categories: arcade beatmaniaiidx hardware
 ---

+Improving the Beatmania IIDX turn table "slipness" using a felt-based vinyl turn table slip mat.

 The turn tables on my IIDX machine were never in great shape when I received my cabinet.
 The parts that create the "slipness" wear off over the years of usage, and the turn table becomes harder to spin or even trigger in the game.